Background

 Prerequisites

-Tete is written in Java and requires the Java Runtime Environment (JRE) version 1.5 from Sun's website.
+Tete is written in Java and requires the Java Runtime Environment (JRE) version 1.5 or above from Sun's website.
 It should run on any PC running Microsoft Windows or Linux and should also run on most Macs.

 The program itself

-Windows you might use C:\Program Files\Tete assuming your installation of Windows is on your
+assuming your installation of Windows is on your

 C: drive.